ucdavis-bioinformatics-training/2024-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro3.md

 So we are using the "-d" option to cut with ":" as the argument to that option, meaning that we will be using the delimiter ":" to split the input.
 Then we use the "-f" option with argument "10", meaning that we want the 10th field after the split.
 In this case, that is the barcode.

 Finally, as before, we need to sort the data and then use "uniq -c" to count.
-Then put it all together and run it on the entire dataset (This will take about a minute to run):
+Then put it all together and run it on the entire dataset:

     zcat C61.subset.fq.gz | sed -n '1~4p' | cut -d: -f10 | sort | uniq -c